gottesmm/gottesmm.github.io/proposals/high-level-arc-operations.md

 a let binding to a class instance `c` that contains a let field `f`.
 In that case `c`'s lifetime guarantees `f`'s lifetime.

-Finally we provide `load_strong [return]`:

-    %x = load_strong [return] %x_ptr : $*Builtin.NativeObject
-    return %x : $Builtin.NativeObject

-       =>

-    %x = load %x_ptr : $*Buitlin.NativeObject
-    return %x.

-`load_strong [return]` is used to return a value without retaining it on the condition that the optimizer guarantees that:

-1. The caller will immediately take ownership of the given object via a retain.
-2. The caller knows that the given value's lifetime is guaranteed over the region in the caller where the callee is invoked.
-3. The caller will pass off the given value without retaining it to a different function that consumes the given value.

-These rules will allow for the plus one to be moved into the caller and give the optimizer the flexibility to eliminate the retain if possible.

 ## store_strong

 Define a store_strong as follows: